aakanksha023/EVAN/README.md

 ## How to use this repository

-Navigations of files and descriptions of directory structure in the repository.
+Navigation of files and descriptions of directory structure in the repository.
 Specific commands will be given in Usage section and example usage will be given in Examples section.

 ## Data Requirements